Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 How Home Size and Rebuild Costs Impact Your Coverage

-Rebuild cost is the main factor used to set your dwelling coverage, and home size plays a big role in that estimate.
+Rebuild cost is the main factor used to set dwelling in home insurance coverage, and home size plays a major role in that estimate.

 As square footage increases, the amount of materials, labor, and time needed to rebuild also goes up, which raises the coverage limit you should carry.